NunooFerreira/Azure-SOC-Engineering-Lab/SIEM Rules/Privilege Escalation/README.md

 # Privilege Escalation — User Added to a Group

-This repository documents the configuration and behavior of the **Privilege Escalation** detection rule in Microsoft Sentinel, designed for the **Azure SOC Engineering Lab**.

 The rule alerts when a user account is added to **any security group** (including local or domain groups), helping the SOC detect potential privilege escalation or unauthorized account modifications.

 ---